kyleschmolze/FEWD_public/Week 4/02_types_arrays_objects_loops/readme.md

 	obj2 = { "key": "value" }
 	```

+### Dot notation vs. Bracket notation

-Note: All arrays come with a (kind of hidden) 'length' key, which contains the number of elements in the array.
+All arrays come with a (kind of hidden) 'length' key, which contains the number of elements in the array.
 How do you ask for the length of an array?
+What are the two ways to do it?

 ## Exercise: John Doe